xeolabs/actorjs/README.md

           */
          actorjs.configure({
              actorClassPath:"actors/",
-             pathSeparator: "." (default - can also be "/")
+             pathSeparator: "." // (optional - default is "/")
          });

          /* Add an instance of our first example actor type.